 If you start with a salad, you will fill yourself up a little bit more with something nutritious before the real feasting begins.
 Try to stay away from creamy dressings and toppings that are unnecessary.
 Opt for lighter dressings, and things like balsamic vinegar, or oil and vinegar if possible.

-The piece of pie that you want most, will be the one that you choose.
-If you cannot choose just one piece, wait a little while and come back, before you take 3 or 4 pieces of cake that will up your caloric intake by 1000 or more!
+The piece of pie that you want most will be the one that you choose.
+If you cannot choose just one piece, wait a little while and come back, before you take three or four pieces of cake that will up your caloric intake by 1000 or more!

 If you are cooking the Thanksgiving meal, there are also some things you can do to lessen the amount of excess unnecessary calories you have at your meal, while not sacrificing on flavor at all!

 Following your meal, instead of sitting on the couch like a slug, you can go out for a walk or maybe do something active with your family.
-I know...
-I know, I may be asking a little too much here, but in some situations this might be an option!
+I know, I know, I may be asking for a little too much here, but in some situations this might be an option!